ldaniels528/broadway-v1/README.md

 ingestion.
 As such, Broadway is meant to be a complement to systems like Storm, and not necessarily an alternative.

 Why the name Broadway?
 I chose the name Broadway (e.g. Broadway plays or musicals) because it's an actor-based system.
-As such you'll encounter terms such as director, narrative and producer once Broadway's documentation is complete.
+As such you'll encounter terms such as anthology, director, narrative and producer once Broadway's documentation is complete.

 ## Features

 Broadway provides three main functions:

-* *Transporting of Files* via a built-in orchestration server, which also has the capability to download files and/or moving files from one location (site) to another.
+* *Transporting of Files* via a built-in orchestration server, which also has the capability to download files and/or move files from one location (site) to another.
 * *Extract, Transform and Loading* and is tailored toward processing flat files (XML, JSON, CSV, delimited, fixed field-length, and hierarchical)
 * *File archival system*, which provides the capability for warehousing processed files.

 Additionally, since Broadway is a file-centric processing system, it supports features like:
 * File-processing dependencies (e.g. File "A" must be processed before Files "B" and "C" can be processed)
 * File-processing schedulers and triggers
-  * Directories can be watched for specific files (or using pattern matching) and then processed and archived.
+  * Directories can be watched for specific file names (or match file names via regular expressions) which can then be processed and archived.
   * Files can be limited to being processed at certain times or days of the week.
 * An Actor-based I/O system with builtin support for:
   * Binary files